John J. DeGioia

-John Joseph DeGioia (born 1957) is an American academic administrator and philosopher who has been the president of Georgetown University since 2001.
-He is the first lay president of the school and is currently its longest-serving president.
+John Joseph DeGioia (born 1957) is an American academic administrator and philosopher who served as the president of Georgetown University from 2001 to 2024.
+He was the first lay president of the school and its longest-serving president.
 Upon his appointment, he also became the first lay president of any Jesuit university in the United States.
 Having spent his entire career at Georgetown, where he received his undergraduate and graduate degrees, DeGioia was the dean of student affairs and held various vice presidential positions before becoming president.

-Early life
+Early life and education

-John Joseph DeGioia was born in Connecticut in 1957, and was raised in Orange, Connecticut and Hanford, California.
+John Joseph DeGioia was born in Connecticut in 1957, and was raised in Orange, Connecticut, and Hanford, California.
 He attended Amity Regional High School in Woodbridge, Connecticut, graduating in 1975.
 He then attended Georgetown College at Georgetown University, where he majored in English.
 DeGioia also played sports and founded the Georgetown chapter of the Fellowship of Christian Athletes.
 He graduated with a Bachelor of Arts in 1979.

 Georgetown University administrator

+Dean and vice president

 Upon graduation, DeGioia became a hall director at one of Georgetown's freshman dormitories, New South Hall.
 In 1982, he became an assistant to university president Timothy S. Healy, where he oversaw the office of the president.
 Three years later he was named dean of student affairs, during which time he led the university's committee on free speech, expanded the university's psychological and counseling services, and implemented a program to track the performance of student athletes.
 He also participated in two fundraising campaigns, one of which raised money for the construction of the Leavey Center.
 As dean of student affairs, he also was involved in the conflicts over Georgetown's Catholic identity during the tenure of Healy's successor, Leo J. O'Donovan.
-DeGioia was criticized by some Catholics for allowing the formation of a student abortion rights group in 1991; the Vatican later ordered that the university could not fund the group.
+DeGioia was criticized by some Catholics for allowing the formation of a student abortion rights group in 1991.
+The funding for the group was later revoked due to three events that DeGioia claimed advocated for abortion, violating the terms he had set out for the club.

 O'Donovan named DeGioia the associate vice president and chief administrative officer of Georgetown's main campus in 1992.
 DeGioia received his Doctor of Philosophy in philosophy from the university's Graduate School of Arts and Sciences in 1995.
 He has taught undergraduates at the university as a professor of philosophy since that time.

 That same year, DeGioia was promoted to vice president, overseeing all operations of the main campus, including the university's finances, undergraduate admissions, financial aid, athletics, and student affairs.
 He was promoted to senior vice president in 1998, where he was responsible for all university-wide operations.
 In this capacity, he managed the Georgetown Medical Center's financial and academic strategy, and ultimately negotiated the sale of the Georgetown University Hospital to MedStar Health in 2000, while retaining university ownership of the School of Medicine.